Giving Back to the Teachers

 The Student Enrichment Program provides students with a broad exposure to areas that might spark a passion for learning or going into a particular field.
 The feedback has been incredible and only encourages JCF student members to keep serving our community!
 This year we have an art emphasis on submitted grants.
 The deadline to apply is September 30, 2022.

 In 2014, the first year of the Student Enrichment Program, JCF handed out $11,000 to Josephine county’s schools with the intent of an annual program.
 JCF continued their program and also improved it by funding $13,000 in 2015.
 Grants each year going towards activities such as a classroom set of graphing calculators, welding helmets, weight equipment, iPads and more.
 This brings the total amount of money granted well over $100,000!

-Coming in August of 2021, the Josephine County Foundation will be continuing its annual Student Enrichment Program.
+Coming in August of 2022, the Josephine County Foundation will be continuing its annual Student Enrichment Program.
 The idea is to give teachers the opportunity to apply for funds that they see to Reconnect Students Back to School.
-Details will be available soon.
+The deadline to apply is September 30,2022.

 Example of JCF GRANT: College and Career Fair

 “Due to COVID 19, we are not able to host the 12th annual Josephine County College and Career Day.
 We have traditionally been able to host over 100 vendors and over 2000 students from every school in Josephine County at the event on the GPHS campus.
 Instead of completely dropping this event, we are looking to host an online Career Fair event in conjunction with Worksource Rogue Valley, who has traditionally hosted the Careers In Gear event so that all high school students in Southern Oregon can be reached through the same online career fair event.

 example of jcf grant: Have It At Home